Open-Set Graph Anomaly Detection via Normal Structure Regularisation

-Another closely related line of research is imbalanced classification \cite{smote_ori, johnson2019survey}, which is a longstanding challenge in mitigating the class imbalance in the training data.
-Current imbalanced node classification methods \cite{qu2021imgagn, smote, ens} employ various mechanisms to mitigate class imbalance in the training graph data to avoid overfitting the majority classes.
+{\bf Imbalanced Node Classification.} Another closely related line of research is imbalanced classification \citep{smote_ori, tkde_imbalance, johnson2019survey}, which is a longstanding challenge in mitigating the class imbalance in the training data.
+A variety of approaches \citep{aug_survey, rect, qu2021imgagn, smote, ens} have been proposed to mitigate class imbalance in the training graph data to avoid overfitting the majority classes.
 However, these methods only assume a fixed number of known classes and do not consider the potential unseen classes at inference time.
-As a result, they fail to generalise to unseen anomaly classes in open GAD.
+As a result, they fail to generalise to unseen anomaly classes in open-set GAD.